-I ate (8): inferior vena cava at T8
+I 8: inferior vena cava at T8

-Diaphragmatic eventration refers to an abnormal contour of the diaphragmatic dome.
+Diaphragmatic eventration refers to an abnormal contour of the diaphragmatic dome with no disruption to the diaphragmatic continuity.
 It typically affects only a segment of the hemidiaphragm, compared to paralysis/weakness where the entire hemidiaphragm is typically affected.

 Demographics and etiology

 There are two main types of congenital diaphragmatic hernia (CDH)s which are uncommon yet distinct entities that usually occur on the...

-Diaphragmatic paralysis can be unilateral or bilateral.
+Diaphragmatic paralysis (also considered very similar to the term diaphragmatic palsy) can be unilateral or bilateral.

-Clinical features are highly variable according to underlying aetiological factor:
+Clinical features are highly variable according to underlying etiological factor:

-unilateral paralysis: asymptomatic in most of the patients as the other lung compensates
+unilateral paralysis: asymptomatic in most of the patients as the othe...

 Diaphragmatic rupture often results from blunt abdominal trauma.
 The mechanism of injury is typically a motor-vehicle collision.